 Today you will visit China's most famous resident, the Giant Panda.
 Visit the Panda Conservation Centre and see these lovable creatures in surroundings that mirror their natural habitat.
 It is not guaranteed that you will be able to see the feeding of the younger pandas, as this only happens at the start and end of each day.
 Sightseeing involves approximately 1 and a half hours on foot and there are electric carts offered by private vendors that can be organised at your own cost.
-Wander through the

-People's Park to see the fascinating Matchmaker's Corner.
 Later, transfer 4-5 hours by coach to Chongqing, where you will board your Yangtze River Cruise.